FortinetCloudCSE/GCP-FortiGate-protecting-resources/content/02Manual_Build/9_Task8.md

   <details>
   <summary> Click Here for <b>Answer</b> </summary>
   <ul>
-    <li> **False** - By default.
+    <li> <b>False</b> - By default.
 Ephemeral External IP Addresses are assigned to vNICs in GCP.
 In order to have Public IP persist across reloads you must Reserve an External Static IP Address.   </li>
   </ul>
   </details>